Chapter 11 vs. Chapter 7 Bankruptcy: What to Know

 What about Chapter 13 bankruptcy?

 A third type of bankruptcy is Chapter 13 bankruptcy.
-This option is different in that it allows you to create a repayment plan based on your anticipated income.
+This option — for individuals or sole proprietors — is different in that it allows you to create a repayment plan based on your anticipated income.
 In many cases, you’ll pay off most of your debt with monthly payments over the course of three to five years, after which time the rest of your debt is discharged.

 An advantage of Chapter 13 bankruptcy is that it allows you to retain your assets, such as your house or car.
-Most individuals or businesses qualify for Chapter 13 bankruptcy.
+Most individuals or one-person businesses qualify for Chapter 13 bankruptcy.
 A common use for it is to save a home from foreclosure.
-You can qualify if you have less than $394,725 in unsecured debt (like credit cards or personal loans) and $1,184,200 in secured debt (like a car loan or mortgage).
+As of 2022, you can qualify if you have less than $465,275 in unsecured debt (like credit cards or personal loans) and $1,395,875 in secured debt (like a car loan or mortgage).

 If you’ve been discharged from Chapter 13 or another type of bankruptcy within the last two to four years, you may not qualify to file.